Theory of ballistic SNS junctions revisited: Introduction

 Coincidence of the CPRs in the two theories in the limit $L/\zeta_0\to \infty$ led to the wrong conclusion that there is no difference between the condensate and the vacuum currents (see discussion in Refs.~\cite{Thun,Son23rep}).
 There is a principal difference between two currents and two phases $\theta_s$ and $\theta_0$ producing them.
 The condensate currents flows in all layers, while the vacuum current flows only in the normal layer violating the charge conservation law.
 At tuning the phase $\theta_0$ Andreev levels move with respect to the gap sometimes entering into or exiting from the gap, i.e., either a new Andreev level appears, or an Andreev level existing before disappears.
 At tuning the phase $\theta_s$ Andreev levels move together with the gap and their respective positions do not vary.

-The theory taking into account phase gradients in superconducting leads was extended on the whole diapason of $L$ down to $L = 0$ \cite{SonSh} and is discussed in the present paper.
+In contrast to the limit $L\to \infty$, in the limit $L\to 0$ (short junctions) the difference between the previous theory ignoring phase gradients in leads and the suggested charge-conserving approach taking them in account becomes very essential \cite{SonSh,Son26}.
 Remarkably, at zero temperature it is possible to obtain a simple analytical expression for the CPR for any $L$.
-For small $L$ (short junctions) the difference between theories taking or not taking into account phase gradients becomes very essential.
 In the limit $L\to 0$ the SNS junction becomes a uniform superconductor with a constant current produced by a constant phase gradient without phase jumps.
 The theory ignoring phase gradients fails to describe this natural behavior.
 Neglecting phase gradients, the maximum current through the junction (critical Josephson current) is always at the phase $\pi$, i.e., the CPR is forward-skewed (the current maximum is located at the phase exceeding the phase $\pi/2$ of the current maximum of the sinusoidal CPR).
-But taking into account phase gradients, in short junctions the CPR becomes backward-skewed (the current maximum is located at the phase less than $\pi/2$).
+But taking into account phase gradients, in short junctions the CPR becomes backward-skewed (the current maximum is located at the phase less than $\pi/2$).\footnote{In the past the backward-skewed CPR was reveled in the theory of dirty SNS junctions at temperatures close to critical \cite{Ivan} (see also Sec.~V.4 in the review \cite{GKI}).
+It was explained by depairing (gap suppression determined from the Ginzburg--Landau theory).
+In contrast, our work revealed the backward-skewed CPR at $T=0$ in ballistic junctions in the steplike model ignoring the gap suppression in superconducting leads.}

-Krekels {\em et al.} \cite{Krekels} compared their numerical results with our analytical theory using the steplike model.
+Krekels {\em et al.} \cite{Krekels} compared their numerical results with our analytical theory and the previous theory.
 The comparison supports the conclusion that the CPR becomes backward-skewed in short junction.
-This contradicts the previous theory predicting that the CPR is always forward-skewed.
 The backward-skewed CPR was observed in short InAs nanowire junctions by Spanton {\em et al.} \cite{InAs}.
-They also acknowledged disagreement with the existing theory, but connected this with Coulomb interaction.
+They also acknowledged disagreement with the existing theory, but connected this with Coulomb interaction \cite{InAs2}.
 Our analysis and numerical calculations \cite{Krekels} show that the backward-skewed CPR is possible also in the model without interaction.